mellobo05/prostate-rag-assistant/AI_LLM/RAG/RAG-Cancer/README.md

 4. Ask questions in the text input field and get answers with source references.

+   Example: Ask "prostate test result" to find all PSA test results in the documents.

 ## Project Structure

 - `app.py`: Main Streamlit application